November 1, 2017

 It’s not over yet.

-“For I reckon that the sufferings of this present time are not worthy to be compared to the glory which shall be revealed in us.”
-Romans 8:18
+“For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us” (Romans 8:18).

 It doesn’t “balance out”—there’s no comparison!
 Our sufferings today aren’t worthy to be compared to the glory that shall be revealed in us.